 Another highlight of 2020 was the completion of CSO tank 26 and “A Place of Truths Plaza” in downtown Spokane.
 This was well-utilized by Spokanites this summer, as a place to reflect, gather safely outdoors, and view the Spokane River below.
 Bernardo Wills Architects landscape architects had been working on this project since 2015, and the complex construction process came to a successful conclusion in late 2019.
 The City of Spokane opened the plaza this spring for Spokanites’ enjoyment.
 We look forward to future gatherings there and hope to see food trucks, live music, and community groups gather when it is safe to do so.

 Crews at the North Bank Playground at Riverfront Park are still going strong.
 The operations and maintenance building is dried in and ready for more snow.
 The exterior masonry and interior utilities have been completed, and the drywall installation is underway.
 The very-fun play tower is nearing completion, with the surrounding finished grade nearly finalized, tower slides placed, and the skin/panels are going up.
 Bravo to the crews busy on-site, no matter what weather gets thrown their way.
 We can’t wait to play in the spring.

 Check out the latest drone shots of the North Bank of Riverfront Park.
 You can see the playground progress before the final push next spring.
 The play equipment is installed, and the basketball court is ready for winter.
-These photos Selkirk Development provide context and you can see the proximity of the playground to the new Sportsplex, former Ram Building, and the connectivity to the rest of Riverfront Park and downtown Spokane.
+These photos from Selkirk Development provide context and you can see the proximity of the playground to the new Sportsplex, the former Ram Building, and the connectivity to the rest of Riverfront Park and downtown Spokane.

 Winter is barely here, but we are already looking forward to spring!